 No more than six credits of courses with Satisfactory/Unsatisfactory grading may be applied to the minor.
 All courses except POL 287, 488, and 489 must be taken for a letter grade.
 No grade less than C in courses numbered 200 and above may be used to fulfill minor requirements.
-No more than nine credits may be taken at another institution, and of these no more than six credits may be used toward the requirement of 18 credits from courses numbered 200 and above.
-Only transfer courses graded C or higher are accepted for minor credit.
+At least nine credits must be taken in courses offered by the Political Science Department at Stony Brook or cross-listed by the Department.
+Only transfer courses with a grade of C or higher may be accepted toward the minor.

 B.A./M.A.
-Combined Degree Program in Political Science
+Accelerated Degree Program in Political Science

-Undergraduate Stony Brook students currently enrolled with a major in Political Science are eligible for the five-year combined B.A./M.A. in Political Science/ Public Policy Program, in which up to six graduate credits are earned during the senior year, while also fulfilling the B.A.
+Undergraduate Stony Brook students currently enrolled with a major in Political Science are eligible for the five-year accelerated B.A./M.A. in Political Science/ Public Policy Program, in which up to six graduate credits are earned during the senior year, while also fulfilling the B.A.